jbhopkins/bioxtasraw/docs/source/index.rst

 GUI.
 This lets you import RAW directly into your python scripts and use the API to call any of the functions in RAW.
-This is great for creating custom processing scripts, either for unusual datasets that aren't handled in the GUI (such as ion exchange or time resolved SAXS data), or to ensure reproducibility in your analysis.
+This is great for creating custom processing scripts, either for unusual datasets that aren't handled in the GUI, or to ensure reproducibility in your analysis.
 It can also be used as the basis for an open-source automated SAXS data processing pipeline at a beamline or homesource.

 History and Usage